afnid/CoreEFI/README.md

 <ul>
 <li>See if the Arduino forums has any suggestion on improving the Mega timers</li>
-<li>Implement the timers on the stm32 and get performance metrics</li>
+<li>Further development with the stm32f4/due with a tft display</li>
-<li>Flush out the strategy computations and incorporate my fan controller</li>
+<li>Flush out the strategy computations and incorporate fan controller</li>
 <li>Release the Java program as open source, actually the libraries..</li>
 <li>Integrate this with an actual engine to see where I have over simplified things</li>
-<li>Try a freescale dev board with an xgate scheduler</li>
+<li>Try a freescale dev board with an xgate scheduler .. maybe</li>
 </ul>